Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 Go WHERE they are to listen in and learn because you can no longer assume what is important and how the Covid-19 Consumer Behaviour Changes are playing out.

 Thanks to ey.com these NICHE BUCKETS are a good place to start working on a strategy to respond to Covid-19 Behaviour Changes:

 - Save & Stockpile

 - Stay Calm & Carry on

 Bridge the online divide and pay attention to considerations that include the choice of platforms, tech, automation, service levels, adding value to the digital chain.

-Breakthrough the noise with empathy and calling on your understanding about what your customers are looking fo Sell less and support more!
+Breakthrough the noise with empathy and call on your understanding about what your customers are looking for sell less and support more!

-How you are responding to the Covid-19 Behaviour Changes?
+How are you responding to the Covid-19 Behaviour?

 Suze shares advice and tips freely but for those who are tired of struggling alone and need to make progress faster, she invites business owners and marketers to engage directly to solve problems and dissolve marketing barriers that impede growth.

 Services include Tools and courses to DO-IT-YOURSELF, opt-in for Coaching and DO-IT-WITH-YOU or sign up for specific DO-IT-FOR-YOU services including content marketing, social media marketing, email marketing or creating a conversion funnel.